Grizzlyt/hello-world/kube-README.md

   replicas: 4
 ```

-If you check the Consul logs you should see the new `hello` services register.
+If you check the Consul logs you should see the new `goodbye` services register.

-If you require a cloud load balancer to manage ingress to your cluster, also deploy the `nginx` service to allow traffic to the `hello-world` app:
+If you require a cloud load balancer to manage ingress to your cluster, also deploy the `nginx` service to allow traffic to the `goodbye-world` app:

 ```bash
 $ kubectl apply -f nginx/kube-service.yml